bubbster95/ddb-back-end-developer-challenge/README.md

 Once running you can go to [localhost:3000](http://localhost:3000/), where you will see information about our test user "Clad Ironside".

 ### Test the API
-Testing the app can be tedious with just a url to work with.
 To test the CRUD functions I implemented Jest.
-Before each test, the user "Clad Ironside" has his  HP tempHP and maxHp set to an appropriate configuration.
+Before each test I set several inputs for our test user: HP, tempHP, and maxHp.
 The test is then run on the live database and the results are checked for accuracy.

 To use the test suite run

         npm test

 ### Use the API
 For the sake of simplicity, I used `GET` requests for all of the endpoints in this API.
 I wanted to focus on the backend and felt as if building a UI was out of scope.
-Adittionally I wanted to spare the Code reviewrs the trouble of setting up post requests in a software like `Postman`.
+Adittionally I wanted to spare the code reviewer the trouble of setting up `POST` requests in a software like `Postman`.

-That being said, if I were to create this for a `production ENV` I would use `POST` for all endpoints.
-I would then send the data thogh the body.
-This is a much more secure way of sending data to the API.
+That being said, if I were to create this for a `production ENV` I would use `POST` for all the endpoints.
+I would then send query data through the body.
+This is a more secure way of sending data to the API.

-Instead query strings are used to pass parameters, the most important being id, which lets the client select a player character and view/update their data.
+Currently, query strings are used to pass parameters.

 ### Endpoints